hubo1016/vlcp/doc/source/objectdb.rst

 Walk Method
 ===========

+Walker method are high-level transaction methods, they provide generic transaction ability, and are easy to use.

-ObjectDB provides a walk method to retrieve related *DataObjects* at once.
-This method uses `walker` functions to retrieve data:
+ObjectDB provides a `walk` method for read-only transaction.
+It retrieve related *DataObjects* at once.
+It uses `walker` functions to retrieve data:

 .. py:function:: walker(key, object, walk, save)
    :noindex:

-   A function describing a reading transact.
-The function may be called more than once.
+   A function describing a reading transaction.
+The function may be called more than once when executed in `ObjectDB.walk`.
    It should use `walk` and `save` interactively to retrieve the results.
 If the function raises an exception, the transaction is aborted.

    :param key: The key of the initial starting object.